Introductory activities

 Different perspectives, different responses

-Explain to students that texts can be ‘read’ and interpreted in different ways, according to the actual or adopted context of the reader.
-In developing a strong personal engagement with the text, students can enhance a personal response by testing their own reading of the text against those of others.
-Some ideas and activities relating to this are explored below.
+Explain that texts can be ‘read’ and interpreted in different ways according to the reader’s actual or adopted context.
+In developing a strong personal engagement with the text, students can enhance their response by testing their own reading against that of others.
+Some ideas and activities for drawing this out are provided below.

-Students could discuss the different aspects of these readings, and reflect if there is any one that they identify within their own response.
-Students could compose some written reflections in response to these ‘readings’, and seek to identify textual evidence to support their thinking.
+Students could discuss the different aspects of these readings and reflect on whether they identify with any of them in their own response.
+They could compose some written reflections in response to these readings and seek to identify textual evidence to support their thinking.

-Draw on the historical context to frame race relations in the novel.
+Draw on historical context to frame race relations in the novel.
 How are people of different races depicted in Jasper Jones?
-Profile Jasper and consider the representations of him as a First Nations individual.
+Focus on Jasper and consider the representations of him as a young Aboriginal man.
 What aspects of a postcolonial legacy do we see in the way he is treated?
 Is his collective treatment by the town similar or different to his treatment by other individuals?
-How does Corrigan respond to people of race and colour?
-Consider the varied treatment of the Lu family in the text.
+How does Corrigan respond to people of different races?
+Also consider the Lu family.
 How would their treatment and experience be reflective of wider scenes across Australia in the 1960s?
-Is Corrigan only reflective of a small rural mining town – does it have resemblances to other smaller or larger communities, or is Corrigan unique in its treatment of those of different race, or ‘others’?
+Is Corrigan only reflective of a small rural mining town, or does it have resemblances to other smaller or larger communities?
+Is Corrigan unique in its treatment of those it perceives as ‘others’?

 Have students identify and critique gender roles and expectations in the novel.
-Review the introductory activities in the Initial Response section of this unit that relate to gender roles.
+Review the Introductory Activities from the Initial Response section that relate to gender roles.
 How has gender been framed in the novel?
 Does masculinity and femininity look different for different age groups?
-How are they reflective of the historical, social and cultural context and what do students make of this today?
-Have students consider how important gender and gendered roles are in the novel.
+How are they reflective of the novel’s historical, social, and cultural context?
+What do students make of this today?
+Have them consider how important gender and gendered roles are in the novel.

-This is a traditional reading in which the coming-of-age or bildungsroman aspect of the text would be emphasised for meaning and purpose.
+This is a traditional reading in which the coming-of-age or bildungsroman aspects of the text would be emphasised for meaning and purpose.
 What do students make of this approach to the text?
-Is it as signifiant an element as it seems to be?
+Is it as significant an element as it seems?

-This is a reading in which students analyse the most dominant reading of the text (traditional/conventional), and then seek to challenge it by posing arguments against its purported themes and issues and its implications for the novel’s characters and their actions.
-For example, this might involve a reading that sympathises with the situation of Ruth Bucktin.
+This is a reading in which students analyse the dominant (traditional/conventional) reading of the text, then seek to challenge it by posing arguments against its purported themes, issues, and implications for the characters and their actions.
+For example, students might explore a reading that sympathises with the situation of Ruth Bucktin.

-Consider the rich use of allusions, intertextuality and influences from other literary sources that have been portrayed and used in the text.
+Consider the rich use of allusions, intertextuality, and influences from other literary sources that have been portrayed in the text.
 Students can discuss what these additional references do to enhance one’s reading of the text.

-The dominant reading of this novel is that of a coming-of-age text, a convention of which is that there are a number of moral dilemmas and ethical challenges that individuals face.
-The characters’ responses to these situations reveal a snapshot of how others think and feel.
-Charlie as narrator is placed in a situation where he must question and challenge his conventional understanding of what is right and wrong.
-This aspect of the text is layered with meaning as Charlie wrestles with adult hypocrisy, as well as moving from innocence to knowledge regarding racism, romance and the implications of small town life.
+The dominant reading of this novel is that of a coming-of-age text, which conventionally involves several moral dilemmas and ethical challenges.
+The characters’ responses to these situations reveal a snapshot of how they think and feel.
+Charlie, as narrator, is placed in a situation where he must question and challenge his conventional understanding of what is right and wrong.
+This aspect of the text is layered with meaning as Charlie wrestles with adult hypocrisy, as well as moving from innocence to knowledge regarding racism, romance, and the implications of small-town life.

 The way in which Charlie wrestles with empathy, and not being able to understand and ‘walk in the shoes’ of others, is another example of this challenge.
 Review Chapter 3, which deals with Charlie’s research into Eric Edgar Cooke and his self-imposed barriers to empathy and understanding.